sebaraj/Jim/README.md

 equations using C++, CUDA, NCCL, NVSHMEM, OpenMP, and MPI.

 - memcpy_single: a single-threaded implementation using cudaMemcpy for GPU communication
+- memcpy_multi: a multi-threaded implementation with OpenMP using cudaMemcpy for GPU communication

 ### Requirements